SpellholdStudios/StuffofTheMagi/README.md

 ## <a name="intro" id="intro"></a>Overview

-This mod adds the Stuff of the Magi set to several creatures.
+This mod adds the Stuff of the Magi set to some creatures.
+Please read <a href="stuffofthemagi/readme/sotm-spoilers.txt">sotm-spoilers.txt</a> for details.
+Also, if you have all the items, you'll meet someone in the Pocket Plane who will want to speak with you...
+Note: If you choose the original items you'll only end up with 7 items instead of 9, no cape nor ring.

+<strong>Never forget:</strong> All the original work was done by Victor Straffe at Sorcerer's Place.

 <hr>

 ## <a name="compat" id="compat"></a>Compatibility

+<div style="text-align:right"><a href="#top">Back to top</a></div>

 <hr>